-GIS degree: your 3 options to gain this high tech skill
+GIS degrees: your 3 options to gain this high tech skill

 Today many students venture into the GIS career path, given the rapid rise in mapping technology, data, and applications.
 You probably take for granted the real-time-location based services (LBS) that give you directions or show you where your package is enroute to delivery.
 Everyone knows what ‘Google maps” is, but the lesser known supporting technology is the Geographic Information System (GIS).
-The GIS industry has a projected growth of $18 billion by the year of 2023.
+There are 5 key reasons why the GIS industry has a projected growth of $18 billion by the year of 2023: more niche companies, more data, new analytics, powerful servers, and online learning channels.
 Now there are many ways to learn this skill with courses, certificates, and degrees offered in schools across the United States.
 With some instruction, some widely available data, and some ambition to tackle projects, you can learn GIS and form a career.

 The main idea behind GIS is its ability to link a database to a map.
 The database could be storing any type of data such as endangered species, weather, or cell towers.
 Click on one feature such as a cell tower point, and see the range of service and calculate numbers of households within that range.
 The map will illustrate where you are doing well and where you require action, like a second cell tower, for a better outcome.
 Another example is when hydrologists and engineers use GIS to determine where the supply of water is at the most significant risk from source to residential delivery.
 Extending upon this, you can map out all of the residential services we receive such as electricity, fuel, packages, trash collection, and emergency services.
 Additionally, GIS can also impact how we plan for our future by providing a broad scope of improving designs and strategic plans such as a new stadium proposal.
 In this case, real time data from satellites or UAVs (drones) can be used to generate the 3D models that are shown to the public to get them excited.
 So it’s easy to see how GIS plays a massive role in analyzing many aspects of society using data in almost every field.